hri4wellbeing/hri4wellbeing.github.io/index.md

 ## Human-Robot Interaction for Wellbeing
 ### Applications in the Real World

-**Full-day Hybrid workshop on TBD as part of the IEEE International Conference on Robot & Human Interactive Communication (RO-MAN 2023)**
+**Full-day hybrid workshop on TBD as part of the IEEE International Conference on Robot & Human Interactive Communication (RO-MAN 2023)**

 {% include figure.html img="minja_robot_pic.jpeg" caption="" width="95%" %}